esnet/netshell/README.md

         http://localhost:8181/index.html

-5. Features necessary for NetShell integration can be loaded as follows:
+5. Features necessary for NetShell integration can be loaded as follows on ODL Helium:

         feature:install odl-adsal-compatibility odl-nsf-managers

-    On ODL Lithium, it is also necessary to install another module:
+    On ODL Lithium, it is necessary to do this instead:

-        feature:install odl-openflowplugin-adsal-compatibility
+        feature:install odl-openflowplugin-adsal-compatibility odl-nsf-managers

 6. To make the embedded SSH server start up correctly, it is necessary to refresh the bindings of one of the bundles.